On this page

 Custom Annotations

-While MapBox iOS uses annotations API for overlays, MapTiler SDK Swift provides MTMarker, MTTextPopup, and MTCustomAnnotationView for fully custom UIKit views.
+While Mapbox iOS uses annotations API for overlays, MapTiler SDK Swift provides MTMarker, MTTextPopup, and MTCustomAnnotationView for fully custom UIKit views.

 import MapTilerSDK